Personal information toolbox

 Toolbox

-Our policies, standards and other resources
+Our policies, procedures and other resources

-(Please note: some of our resources are only available to Serco employees.
-In this case, you’ll need to log in to MySerco to access them.
-If you have problems accessing them, please request a copy from your manager.)
+Access to these documents is for Serco colleagues only and you will need to log into myserco to access them.
+If you have problems accessing them, please request a copy from your manager.

-Data Privacy
+• Data Privacy

-SMS-GS-II1 Information and Data Privacy
+• Information and Data Privacy

-SMS-GSOP-II1-3 Data Protection Impact Assessment
+• Data Protection Impact Assessment (DPIA)

 Definitions